 Fund transfer allows a cardholder to move funds from one account associated with the card to another account.

-Note Acceptance (EMV-Payment):

-Note Acceptance allows a cardholder deposit cash to card/account

 Off-us transaction

 Cash Withdrawal (EMV Payment):

 Cash Withdrawal allows a cardholder to request cash from the account associated with the card.
 The ATM obtains an online authorization for that withdrawal amount.
 Partial approval is not allowed for a Cash Withdrawal.